 The Washington Society of Jewish Deaf (WSJD)’s Caring Committee (CC) offers support to the community during times of difficulty.
-The CC is a group of nonprofessional volunteers who cannot offer counseling (physical or mental health) nor any medical advice but may refer members to people who can help.
+We are a group of nonprofessional volunteers who cannot offer counseling (physical or mental health) nor any medical advice but we are here to offer support and may refer members to people who can help.

 Volunteers are the heart of the CC.
 Per volunteer availability, the Caring Committee can provide support in the following ways:

 - Serve as a resource to the WSJD community